geraldb/geraldb.github.io/index.md

 Note:  For fairness (I am always happy to be proven wrong) I sent an email to  Klaus Pirklbauer, the blockchain fraudster-in-chief, and  - Stefan Craß, the no-code blockchain researcher - and the ABC office asking "Where's the (Blockchain) Code?" and to help with setting the record straight.
 Response?
-I keep you posted ;-) stay tuned.
+I keep you posted - stay tuned ;-).

 **moonbirds**